CMMRLab/RFR_stress_strain/README.md

     - pip install PACKAGE

 ## Terms of use
-- You agree to acknowledge the use of the RFR-methond in any reports or publications of results obtained with the RFR-method by citing "LUNAR: Automated Input Generation and Analysis for Reactive LAMMPS Simulations" at https://doi.org/10.1021/acs.jcim.4c00730.
+- You agree to acknowledge the use of the RFR-methond in any reports or publications of results obtained with the RFR-method by citing - You agree to acknowledge the use of the RFR-methond in any reports or publications of results obtained with the RFR-method by citing "Understanding and Interpreting Stress-Strain Curves from Molecular Dynamics Simulation of Amorphous Polymers" at https://doi.org/10.26434/chemrxiv-2025-fk935.